-Go here and your question will be sent to Temple!
+Click "Ask Temple" to submit a question and it will be sent to Temple!
 She will answer as many as she can.
-Periodically, new questions will be posted on this page, so stay tuned.

 You need to start working with your child now.
 Many scientific studies show that early educational intervention improves a child’s prognosis.
 The earlier the teaching starts, the better.
 The worst thing you can do with a young autistic child is nothing.
 Letting your child watch TV all day is really bad.
 If no services are available, you need to get volunteers to work with your child.
 Grandmothers and college students majoring in education are good sources of volunteers.
 Use the social networks you have in your church, synagogue, mosque, or community group to locate people.
 Some people have the ability to work with children with autism and others do not.
 A young child with autism should have a minimum of 20 hours per week engaged in one to one teaching.
 An effective teacher will be able to achieve more language, better turn taking skills, and better social interaction.
 The child’s brain needs to be kept engaged with the world.